DolosLabs/OmniSeg/README.md

 - **Modular Segmentation Heads:**
   - **Mask R-CNN:** The classic, widely-used two-stage detector.
   - **ContourFormer:** A custom head that predicts object contours directly.
 Running but slow convergence.
   - **Deformable DETR:** Advanced DETR-based instance segmentation head.
+With GroupDETR.
   - **LW-DETR++:** Advanced DETR-based instance segmentation head that connects to different backbones.
+With GroupDETR.
 - **PyTorch Lightning:** Simplifies boilerplate code, ensures reproducibility, and supports distributed training.
 - **Automated Data Handling:** Automatically downloads and prepares the COCO 2017 dataset, or use the tiny synthetic dataset for quick testing.